 NV5 is providing geotechnical services for the Midfield Satellite Concourse (MSC) project at Los Angeles International Airport (LAX).
-The project includes construction of a new international terminal parallel to the existing Tom Bradley International Terminal (TBIT); cut-and-cover passenger and baggage/utility tunnels that will connect the new MSC to the existing TBIT; a baggage optimization component that will include additional tunnels and buildings; and a new power plant that will provide power to the entire new complex of structures and facilities and a corresponding large-sized utility duct bank to connect the new MSC building to the remote power plant.
+The project includes building a new international terminal parallel to the existing Tom Bradley International Terminal (TBIT); cut-and-cover passenger and baggage/utility tunnels that will connect the new MSC to the existing TBIT; a baggage optimization component that will include additional tunnels and buildings; and a new power plant that will provide power to the entire new complex of structures and facilities and a corresponding large-sized utility duct bank to connect the new MSC building to the remote power plant.

-We are also providing continuing geotechnical construction observation and testing services.
+We are also providing continuing geotechnical observation and testing services.
 Geotechnical aspects of the project include several types of deep foundations, temporary shoring, and a full suite of geotechnical instrumentation and monitoring.